John Prescott: Other incidents

-Prescott was criticised for maintaining the benefits of Deputy Prime Minister despite losing his department in 2006.
-He was criticised for visiting the American billionaire Phil Anschutz who was bidding for the government licence to build a super casino in the UK, and questioned over his involvement in the business of his son Johnathan Prescott.
+Prescott was criticised for maintaining the benefits of deputy prime minister despite losing his department in 2006.
+He was criticised for visiting the American billionaire Phil Anschutz, who was bidding for the government licence to build a super casino in the UK, and questioned over his involvement in the business of his son Johnathan Prescott.
 He was photographed playing croquet at Dorneywood, his then "grace and favour" home, when Tony Blair was out of the country on a visit to Washington.
 Prescott was mocked in the media – in part because the game was so divorced from his working-class roots – and he gave up the use of the house.
-He later said that it had been his staff's idea to play croquet and that contrary to press reports, he had not been Acting Prime Minister when he had played the game.
+He later said that it had been his staff's idea to play croquet and that contrary to press reports, he had not been acting prime minister when he had played the game.

 Personal life, illness and death

 Prescott married Pauline Tilston in 1961.
 They had two sons.
-Their younger son, David Prescott, is active in Labour Party politics and works in the office of former party leader Jeremy Corbyn; he failed to be selected for his father's parliamentary seat in Hull but was the Labour candidate for Gainsborough in 2015.
+Their younger son, David Prescott, was active in Labour Party politics and worked in the office of former party leader Jeremy Corbyn; he failed to be selected for his father's parliamentary seat in Hull but was the Labour candidate for Gainsborough in 2015.
+In October 2025, David joined the Green Party.
 Tilston had already had a son by an American airman in the 1950s, whom she gave up for adoption.
 In an episode of Desert Island Discs broadcast in February 2012, Prescott said he acknowledged Pauline's first son as part of his family, a third son.

-Prescott disclosed in 2002 that he had been diagnosed with diabetes in 1990.
+Prescott disclosed in 2002 that he had been diagnosed with type 2 diabetes in 1990.
 He was briefly hospitalised in June 2007, diagnosed with pneumonia, and treated at University College Hospital, London.
 In 2008, Prescott recounted having suffered from the eating disorder bulimia nervosa, which he believed was brought on by stress, from the 1980s until 2007.
 Prescott was admitted to Hull Royal Infirmary in June 2019 after a stroke.
 He subsequently returned to his duties, but spoke in the House of Lords on only one subsequent occasion and last voted in February 2023.
-He ceased to be a member of the House of Lords in July 2024 due to non-attendance.
+He ceased to be a member of the House of Lords in July 2024 owing to non-attendance.

 Prescott died on 20 November 2024, aged 86; his family said that he had been living in a care home with Alzheimer's disease.
 Blair and Brown paid tribute, along with incumbent prime minister Keir Starmer and the deputy prime minister Angela Rayner.
 His funeral took place in Hull Minster on 30 January 2025.